neondatabase/website/content/docs/manage/branches.md

 8. Click **Create new branch** to create your branch.

-You are directed to the **Branches** page where you are shown the details for your new branch.
+You are directed to the **Branch** overview page where you are shown the details for your new branch.

 ## View branches